-Josef Theil – ethnic German, renowned at the time in Sibiu among sausage and cold cuts makers, sets up “The Theil cold cuts and canning factory”.
+Josef Theil – A man of German origin and well renowned among sausage and cold cuts manufacturers in Sibiu, establishes “The Thiel cold cuts and canning factory.”

-The Theil factory quickly earns notoriety due to the modern technologies used, high quality products, and their well managed distribution in a growing market.
+The Theil factory rapidly gains notoriety due to its modern technology used to manufacture the highest quality products and a very well managed distribution network in a growing market.

-The Theil Company experiences continuous growth; local representatives in all the big towns from Romania, distribution through its own transport capabilities, expanding of product portfolio; from salami – as the main product – to: sausages, cold cuts specialties, canned meats (ham, liver sausage, liver pate, goulash, canned sausages).
-The Theil factory maintains its standards and capacity despite the Great Depression.
+The Theil Company is going through continuous growth and gains local representatives in every major city in the country.
+It establishes its own network of distribution and logistics and extends the product portfolio from its’ main product – salami- to: cold cuts, specialties, canned meats (ham, liver sausage, liver pate, goulash and canned sausages).
+The Theil factory maintains it’s high standards and capacity despite the global economic crisis recorded at the time also known as the Great Depression.

 The Theil Factory becomes Scandia Română

-Transition period – the factory exports its entire production to countries such as; USA, UK, Germany, the ex.
-Soviet Union, and Japan, until 1996, when it starts producing again for the Romanian market.
+Transition period – the factory is exclusively used for exports to countries such as: U.S.A., The United Kingdom, Germany, the former Soviet Union and Japan, up until 1996.
+At that time it restarts production for the Romanian market.

-Following a public auction the company is taken over by the current owners, becoming a company with 100% private ownership.
+Following a public auction, the company is taken over by its current shareholders, thus becoming a 100% private company

-Scandia becomes Scandia Food, following one of the most complex re-branding processes ever undertaken in the Romanian market.
+Scandia becomes Scandia Food, as a result of one of the most complex rebranding programs of any Romanian company.